pingswept/me30-website/content/logistics/exercises.md

 ## 8. Determine pin voltages and ideal resistor value for a BJT circuit (Sep.
 25 & Sep.
 30)

-1. Fill in the table below to indicate the voltage at E, B, and C when the input is (a) at ground and (b) at 3.3 V.
+1. For the circuit shown in Exercise #7, fill in the table below to indicate the voltage at E, B, and C when the base resistor is connected to (a) 0 V and (b) 3.3 V.
-2. What is an ideal value for the current-limiting resistor between 3.3 V and the base of the transistor?
+2. To run your kit's gear motor, what is an ideal value for the resistor between 3.3 V and the base of the transistor?

 |  | V_E  | V_B   | V_C |